 Two passionate users of b2/cafelog, Matt Mullenweg and Mike Little, decided to build a new platform on top of b2/cafelog.
 This is how WordPress was first released on 27th May, 2003.
 Learn more about the origin story of WordPress in our article on the history of WordPress.

-Since then, there has been a total of 276 WordPress releases so far (November 2017).
+Since then, there has been a lot of WordPress releases.
 In this article, we will highlight the ones that introduced a big change in admin panel user interface.

 WordPress 0.71 – (June 2003)

 The landing page of WordPress 0.71 admin panel was directly the write post page.
 As you can see there was no dashboard.